Last updated: 30 January 2023

 - clear lines of authority and reporting established;

-- a suite of daily and monthly reports focusing on the key performance and risk areas.
+- a suite of regular reports focusing on the key performance and risk areas.
 Such reports include detailed annual budget setting with monthly monitoring and daily reporting including reports on sales, orders and cash balances compared with budget.

-The Group undertakes regular updates and reviews of its business processes, co-ordinated by the Group quality function to ensure that it not only addresses basic financial controls but that non-financial controls are also in place over areas such as information security, calibration and certification, health and safety, environmental issues and adherence to law and regulations.
+The group undertakes regular updates and reviews of its business processes, co-ordinated by the group quality and compliance function to ensure that it not only addresses basic financial controls but that non-financial controls are also in place over areas such as information security, calibration and certification, health and safety, environmental issues and adherence to law and regulations.

 Mitigation can only provide reasonable, but not absolute, assurance against material misstatement or loss.
-As such the Group maintains appropriate insurance cover for the Group’s activities, with the types of cover and insured values being reviewed on a periodic basis by the Board.
+As such the group maintains appropriate insurance cover for the group’s activities, with the types of cover and insured values being reviewed on a regular basis by the Board.

 The Board is aware of the backgrounds and other interests of the Directors and changes to these are reported and where appropriate agreed with the rest of the Board.
 Procedures are in place to manage potential conflict of interest.

 6. Principle: Ensure that between them the directors have the necessary up-to-date experience, skills and capabilities